 - Expect the unexpected so be flexible

-- Even if you don’t expect to have to pump
+- Take a breast pump, even if you don’t expect to have to use it.

-The most important tip is to expect to stop more often that when you travel without a baby.
+Expect to stop more often than when you travel without a baby.
 Your baby will need to breastfeed and have her diaper changed.
 You will also need to stretch your legs and use the restroom.

 - Map out your route and check for safe places to stop along the way.

 - If your baby is older pack snacks for those times when he gets hungry in the middle of a driving stretch.